darold/pgbadger/README.md

 this will add a link to the month name into the calendar view in incremental reports to look at report for month 2019 May.
+Use -E or --explode if the reports were built using this option.

 ### DESCRIPTION